-Expats moving to Kraków may find that the city’s transportation options are a little limited in comparison with Warsaw.
-That said, Kraków’s transportation infrastructure is extensive and well-maintained so new arrivals won’t struggle to get around, even without a car.
+Expats moving to Kraków may find that the city’s transportation options are a little limited compared to Warsaw's.
+That said, Kraków’s transportation infrastructure is extensive and well maintained, so new arrivals won’t struggle to get around, even without a car.

-In fact, while it may be nice to have a car to explore Poland at the weekends, driving isn’t advisable or necessary, especially for those commuting around Kraków on a daily basis.
+In fact, while it may be nice to have a car to explore Poland on the weekends, driving isn’t advisable or necessary, especially for those commuting around Kraków on a daily basis.

 Public transport in Kraków

-Kraków’s public transport infrastructure consists of a comprehensive integrated bus and tram network runs which from 6am and 11pm, and also operates a night service.
+Kraków’s public transport infrastructure consists of a comprehensive integrated bus and tram network, which runs frequently between 6am and 11pm, and also operates a night service.

-Tickets can be purchased at ticket machines, major stops and onboard most services.
-Tickets are valid on both tram and bus services allowing passengers to transfer between services within the allotted time.
+Tickets can be purchased at machines and major stops, as well as onboard most services.
+Tickets are valid on both tram and bus networks, allowing passengers to transfer between them within the allotted time.

 It is important to ensure that tickets are stamped upon boarding as inspectors regularly patrol the lines, handing out costly fines to anyone not in possession of a valid ticket.

 Various discounts are offered to children, students and pensioners as well as those who opt to purchase weekly, monthly or yearly passes.